karthxk07/Zoos-problem/README.md

 Solution to ['Zoos' Hacker-earth problem](https://www.hackerearth.com/practice/basic-programming/input-output/basics-of-input-output/practice-problems/algorithm/is-zoo-f6f309e7/)

 ## Problem
-You are required to enter a word that consists of  and  that denote the number of Zs and Os respectively.
+-You are required to enter a word that consists of  and  that denote the number of Zs and Os respectively.
 The input word is considered similar to word zoo if .

 Determine if the entered word is similar to word zoo.